Shaneela07/Prodigy_DS_04/README.md

 * The highest neutral reactions in the Amazon entity.
 * The highest positive reactions in the AssassinsCreed entity.
 * There is a peak in the frequency of short texts.
 Many tweets are relatively brief in terms of character count.
+* Another noteworthy observation is that the majority of messages analyzed are under 400 words in length.
+This indicates that Twitter users tend to convey their sentiments concisely and succinctly within the platform's character limit.
 * Longer Texts Exist: While short texts are prevalent, there is still a range of longer texts present in the dataset, as evidenced by the right tail of the distribution of Tweets.
 * Positive and Negative sentiments peaks seen in the short text while neutral sentiment seen in little longer texts and irrelevent went short to little texts.

+    In conclusion, the sentiment analysis provides valuable insights into the prevailing attitudes and opinions within the Twitter community regarding various topics.
+While negative sentiments appear to be more common overall, there is a diverse range of sentiments expressed across different topics.